The Amazing Race 26

 The Amazing Race 26 is the twenty-sixth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of dating couples (six existing couples and five blind date teams who met for the first time at the start of the race) competing in a race around the world to win US$1,000,000.
 This season visited five continents and nine countries and traveled over 35000 mi during twelve legs.
 Starting in Castaic, California, racers traveled through Japan, Thailand, Germany, France, Monaco, Namibia, the Netherlands, and Peru before returning to the United States and finishing in Dallas.
 Elements of the show that returned for this season include the Blind Double U-Turn.
-The season premiered on CBS with a special 90-minute episode on February 25, 2015, and the season finale aired on May 15, 2015.
+The season premiered on CBS with a special 90-minute episode on February 25, 2015, and concluded on May 15, 2015.

 All three of the final teams were couples matched up as blind dates at the start of the race.
 Laura Pierson and Tyler Adams were the winners of this season, while Jelani Roy and Jenny Wu finished in second place, and Hayley Keel and Blair Townsend finished in third place.

 Production

 Development and filming

 The Amazing Race 26 began at Castaic Lake outside of Los Angeles.

 Filming for this season began on November 12, 2014 at Castaic Lake.
-After 25 days of filming, the season concluded in Dallas, Texas.
+After 25 days of filming, the season concluded in Dallas, Texas on December 6.

 This season covered 35000 mi, five continents, and nine countries, including a first-time visit to Monaco.
 On some legs, teams could receive special Date Night rewards, which were inserted randomly in clue envelopes.
 These allowed the lucky team an opportunity to participate in a romantic activity during the Pit Stop.

 For the second season in a row, four teams competed in the final leg.
 However, host Phil Keoghan eliminated one team in the middle of the final leg, leaving only three teams to race to the finish line.

 Casting

-Big Brother 16 HouseGuest Donny Thompson was contacted to compete with his then-girlfriend Kristine Bartley; however, the latter declined.
+Big Brother 16 HouseGuest Donny Thompson was contacted to compete with his then-girlfriend Kristine Bartley, but the latter declined.
+Erika Kirk also auditioned for this season with her then-boyfriend JT Massey.